 - Stella Maris (1918) movie review: In a dual role, silent era superstar Mary Pickford proves herself an outstanding actress.
 Had the Oscars been around a decade earlier, Pickford would likely have been an early winner.

 Stella Maris movie review: Despite its occasional creakiness, Marshall Neilan’s sentimental drama remains affecting thanks to Mary Pickford

-Poor Stella Maris.
-She’s a rich crippled girl who lives her life under the generous protection of her wealthy aunt and uncle.
+She’s a crippled girl (Mary Pickford) who lives her life under the generous protection of her wealthy aunt and uncle (Ida Waterman and Herbert Standing).
 They keep her propped up in bed in luxurious surroundings, shielding her from all the evils of the world.

 All unhappiness and world wisdom leave outside.
 Those without smiles need not enter.

 Indeed, Stella Maris doesn’t even know there are poor people or hunger or war in the world until after she is miraculously cured of her handicap.

 Life, however, has been quite different for simple-minded Unity Blake (also Mary Pickford).

 She is a young woman who has always lived in an orphanage, only to be adopted by an evil alcoholic, Louisa Risca (Marcia Manon), who just wants to use her as a servant.

 Louisa’s unhappy husband, John Risca (Conway Tearle), loves the saintly Stella, but feels a responsibility toward Unity after his wife nearly beats the girl to death for not bringing home the groceries.